eth-protocol-fellows/protocol-studies/docs/wiki/EL/el-specs.md

 \text{where }N = \max \left\{ i \in \mathbb{N} : \left\lfloor \frac{f \cdot d \cdot n^{i-1}}{d^{i-1} \cdot (i-1)!} \right\rfloor > 0 \right\}
 $$

-Where $ N$ represents the largest integer for which the term remains positive, indicating the series' summation continues until adding another term would result in zero.
+Where $N$ represents the largest integer for which the term remains positive, indicating the series' summation continues until adding another term would result in zero.
 This process effectively applies a Taylor series approximation to calculate exponential growth, particularly for modeling the blob gas price's response to excess blob gas.

 - The formula returns 1 for any input under the current maximum blob gas per block (set at 786432) , if excess gas has not accumulated.
 - However it starts increasing when the target is breached over blocks , which causes the Excess Blob Gas Parameter to start accumulating , this triggers the Blob Gas Price to exponentially increase